 “The event is reinventing itself with new health measures.
 Enjoy 5 beautiful mountain cinema evenings for free from your home! "

-Four themes are in the spotlight as part of this festival.
+Four themes are honored within the framework of this festival.
 After the 4 films of the opening night, this is the theme Want from here which premiered on November 4.
 The magnificent images of Facing the void on ice waterfalls, or highline with Arves in the Sky, have amazed Internet users.
 On November 5, the trip took place On the silk road, with the presentation of Chamlang, Deep Water or of Towards the heavenly mountains.
 For the next two evenings, the themes Mountain figures et Nomadic mountains will be revealed free of charge to Internet users.

-Saturday, November 7, the Ciné Montagnes Meetings will finally end with Johla Roc, in the footsteps of the Raviers brothers.
+On Saturday 7 November, the Rencontres Ciné Montagnes will finally end with Johla Roc, in the footsteps of the Raviers brothers.
 This story of two brothers in the roped party pays homage to the “pioneers of modern Pyreneanism”.

 “3 days, 3 routes, 85 km of pedestrian link, to finally arrive at the end of the north face of the Tour de Marboré in Gavarnie, of the Yellow Dihedral of Vignemale and the Embarradère of the Pic du Midi d'Ossau.
 This is the crazy challenge taken up by Bastien and Jordi. "